Skip to content

 Where can I learn more about web accessibility?

-Accessibility in web design means creating web pages that everyone can use, including those who cannot see or use a mouse, deaf users whose first language is sign language and not your native spoken language, and people who use special assistive software or hardware to access the Web.
-These people need access to web pages, and as a web site owner, you need to know about accessibility.
+Accessibility in web design means creating web pages that everyone can use, including those who cannot see or use a mouse, deaf users whose first language is sign language and not their native spoken language, and people who use special assistive software or hardware to access the Web.
+These people need access to web pages, and as a website owner, you need to know about accessibility.

-If you are contributing content to any Georgia State online resource you should be familiar with and use web accessibility standards in your work.
-The article below is an introduction to this practice and can assist you in learning more about the standards as they pertain to the World Wide Web in general:
+If you are contributing content to any Georgia State online resource, you should be familiar with and use web accessibility standards in your work.
+Our Commkit page on accessibility is an introduction to this practice and can assist you in learning more about the standards :

 If you are contributing content specifically to a gsu.edu website, you can learn more from the organization responsible for the WordPress framework.
-The article below is for newcomers, but it's also good as a refresher for people who have been writing, designing and developing for years:
+The articles below are for newcomers, but they're also suitable as a refresher for people who have been writing, designing and developing for years:

 Feedback and Knowledge Base